 Isaiah 51:6 Lift up your eyes to the heavens, and look upon the earth beneath: for the heavens shall vanish away (malach) like smoke, and the earth shall wax old like a garment, and they that dwell therein shall die in like manner: but my salvation shall be for ever, and my righteousness shall not be abolished.

 , which led the Israelites through the wilderness.
-What this term might be describing is a column of light which came down from heaven, perhaps much like this actual photo of a mysterious beam of light, which is but one of many contemporary examples wherein people have witnessed a beam of light being emitted from a UFO.
+What this term might be describing is a column of light which came down from heaven, perhaps looking much like this actual photo of a beam of light, And although this photo is simply an artifact the occurs when you take an iPhone picture the very second a lightning bolt strikes, it makes for great imagery for our story because it looks a "pillar of cloud by day".
 Now returning to the story, we can theorize with some confidence that what might actually have happened to Lot's wife is that she became enveloped in a column of light (pillar) from above, and vanished away

 And it wouldn't be the first time such a thing happened in the bible.
 In the following passage, an unknown man who turns out to be an angel appears to Manoah and his wife, instructing them on how to raise their child.
 When he's ready to leave, a beam of light comes down to consume the sacrifice and the man steps into it and rises up to heaven!